jonathanmiller2/Deep-Neural-Network-Public/README.md

 # Deep-Neural-Network-Public
 This is a personal deep learning project to demonstrate my own programming skills, and to make money on the stock market (maybe).
-This version of the project is purposefully missing pieces as it is my intellectual property (and quite valuable nowadays).
+This version of the project is purposefully missing pieces as many of my classmates want to copy my work.

 ---